cloud-gov/pages-redirects/README.md

 ```

 Once your changes are merged into `master` by an administrator,
-the `pages-redirects` app will be redeployed by Travis and your redirects
+the `pages-redirects` app will be redeployed by CircleCI and your redirects
 should start working within a few minutes.

 ## Developing